Böckten: Transportation

 Böckten is the midpoint on the 105 bus route between Sissach train station and Gelterkinden centre which are each only a few minutes away.
 Both Sissach and Gelterkinden have regular trains to Basel (17 mins) and to Zurich, Bern and Luzern via Olten.
 Gelterkinden's station lies near its border with Böckten and is easily reachable on foot.
 Sissach's express railway station can be easily reached by bike.

 The Swiss automobile highway system can be joined in Sissach in an approximate distance of four kilometers.

 From 1891 on, Böckten harbored a station of the electronic tramway that commuted between Sissach and Gelterkinden.
-This railway line became obsolete and inactive with the installment of the federal railway line Basel-Olten on January 8, 1916.
+This railway line became obsolete and inactive with the installment of the federal railway line Basel-Olten on 8 January 1916.

 Religion

 From the 2000 census, 113 or 16.9% were Roman Catholic, while 389 or 58.1% belonged to the Swiss Reformed Church.
 Of the rest of the population, there were 2 members of an Orthodox church (or about 0.30% of the population), there were 6 individuals (or about 0.90% of the population) who belonged to the Christian Catholic Church, and there were 21 individuals (or about 3.14% of the population) who belonged to another Christian church.
 There were 33 (or about 4.93% of the population) who were Islamic.
-There FALSE and 1 individual who belonged to another church.
 89 (or about 13.30% of the population) belonged to no church, are agnostic or atheist, and 15 individuals (or about 2.24% of the population) did not answer the question.